A Guide to Text Sales [Strategies, Examples, Software]

 So, there you go.
 That's what's what on text sales.
 Let's run through it one more time.

 Text sales are SMS communications you have with your customers to help bolster your sales.
-Four strategies for using those sales include
+Five strategies for using those sales include:

 And although you have a few options when it comes to sales texting software, we would recommend using a CRM like Ringy.
 Request our demo to see how it works, and try our free trial, so you can see how it works for you.